TheMetaGuy/Type-Analyser/readme.md

 ***Parameters***
 `object` - The object to check to determine if it is a safe number

-`acceptStringNumbers` - Optional.
+`acceptStringNums` - Optional.
 If true (the default value), then if a string is passed in, it will be converted to a number and the that will tested.
 Strings are not coerceced to numbers if they do not represent a valid number.
 E.g '34.345abchs' will not be converted to a number and will return 'NaN'.
 But '34.345' will be converted to a number and will return 'safeFloat'.
 Strings representing Hex numbers also work - E.g. 0xFF.

 *(Note - the built in javascript parseFloat() function can be used before calling this function to force coercing.
-E.g. it will convert '34.345abchs' to 34.345).  if acceptStringNumbers is false then when a string is passed in, it will never be converted to a number and 'NaN' will be returned.*
+E.g. it will convert '34.345abchs' to 34.345).  if acceptStringNums is false then when a string is passed in, it will never be converted to a number and 'NaN' will be returned.*

  ***Returns***
  A string representing the sub-type of the number passed in.
 The possible values are: